Are you a mom thinking about starting your own business to bring in some extra income or replace your current job?

 As more companies shift to a remote model, more of these positions should become available.
 If you start your own business as a virtual assistant, you can pick up multiple clients and market any unique skills you have (like marketing, copywriting, or graphic design).

-If you want to become a virtual assistant but don’t have any experience, check out our post on how to market yourself and get started on a lucrative new career.
+Learn how to become a virtual assistant and market yourself and get started on a lucrative new career.

 Business idea #10: Blogging